Step 2: Qualifying Exam

-You must complete Exam Part 1 with the Canadian Alliance of Physiotherapy Regulators (CAPR).
+You must complete Written Component (Qualifying Exam) with the Canadian Alliance of Physiotherapy Regulators (CAPR).

-Once you successfully complete the Credentialling process, you may register for Part 1 (Written Component) of the Physiotherapist Competency Exam (PCE).
+Once you successfully complete the Credentialling process, you may register for the Written Component of the Physiotherapist Competency Exam (PCE).
 This multiple-choice exam tests your knowledge of physiotherapy and your ability to solve clinical problems using clinical scenarios.

-CAPR administers PCE Part 1.
+CAPR administers the Written Component.
 You can write the exam in major cities in Canada, including Winnipeg.
 Opportunities to complete the exam are provided six times a year.
 You will choose an exam date on the Registration Application form.

 Registration Application Form